jgraham0325/land-register-api-docs/docs/api-documentation/V1.1/index.md

 {: .govuk-body}

 Updates for a particular user can be excluded by populating the optional <code>exclude_events_from</code> field with their username.
 {: .govuk-body}

+Contractors are required to provide optional swa_code parameter in order to state which promoter they are working on behalf of.
+{: .govuk-body}

 #### Polling-search